milkcircle/milkcircle.github.io/_posts/2018-12-22-resolutions.md

 The winter solstice moon
 Aims its light upon the mourning wolves
-Whose howls travel with the nocturnal winds:
+Whose howls travel with nocturnal winds:
 *You will never change.*
 *You will never change.*